-The newly licensed expansion of the Paris Facility ("Paris Phase II") is entirely dedicated to the extraction, production, packaging and distribution of high-margin, value-added cannabis health and wellness products.
-The expansion will allow the Company to process and package all flower cultivated at its Port Perry Facility (the "Port Perry Facility") outdoor cultivation site and its Niagara Facility (the "Niagara Facility").
-The expanded production facility increases the Company's licensed extraction, packaging and processing area from 2,500 sq. ft. to 20,000 sq. ft.
-It features multiple automated packaging lines and rooms dedicated to the production of new product formats, along with in-house quality control analytical testing and R&D.
+A recently licensed expansion of the Paris Facility ("Paris Phase II") is entirely dedicated to the extraction, production, packaging and distribution of high-margin, value-added cannabis health and wellness products.
+The expansion allows the Company to process and package all flower cultivated at its Port Perry Facility (the "Port Perry Facility") outdoor cultivation site and its Niagara Facility (the "Niagara Facility").
+The Paris Phase II expansion increased the Company's licensed extraction, packaging and processing area from 2,500 sq. ft. to 20,000 sq. ft.
+It features multiple automated packaging lines and rooms dedicated to the production of new product formats, along with in-house quality control analytical testing.
+Currently, the Company's machinery at the Paris Facility allows for annualized extraction of 50,000 kgs of dried cannabis flower, and is capable of extracting 115,000 kgs at full capacity, as needed.